OpenRefine/OpenRefine/docs/docs/manual/exporting.md

 ![A screenshot of the SQL statement creator window.](/img/sql-exporter.png)

-The "Content" tab allows you to craft a complete SQL statement, including DROP and IF EXISTS if you require them.
+The <span class="tabLabels">Content</span> tab allows you to craft a complete SQL statement, including DROP and IF EXISTS if you require them.

 You can set a default value for empty cells after unchecking “Allow null” in one or more columns.
 Trimming column names will remove their whitespace characters.

 ![A screenshot of the SQL statement download window.](/img/sql-exporter2.png)

-The "Download" tab allows you to finalize your statement, name it, and preview or download it.
+The <span class="tabLabels">Download</span> tab allows you to finalize your statement, name it, and preview or download it.

-“Include schema” means that you will start your statement with the creation of a table.
+<span class="fieldLabels">Include schema</span> means that you will start your statement with the creation of a table.
 Without that, you will only have an INSERT statement.

-“Include content” means the INSERT statement with data from your project.
+<span class="fieldLabels">Include content</span> means the INSERT statement with data from your project.
 Without that, you will only create empty columns.

 You can then preview your statement, which will open up a new browser tab/window showing a statement with the first ten rows of your data, or you can save a `.sql` file to your computer.